peter88213/nv_zim/README.md

 # nv_zim

 The [novelibre](https://github.com/peter88213/novelibre/) Python program helps authors organize novels.
+*novelibre* is not meant as a tool for extensive story world building.
+For describing, grouping and organizing the people, places and things in your story world, a desktop wiki is much better.

 *nv_zim* is a plugin that manages the connection with a [Zim Desktop Wiki](https://zim-wiki.org/).